 - Represented a private secondary school in New Hampshire with negotiating a power purchase agreement and long-term lease for the development of a solar energy facility on the school’s property.

-- Assisted Central Maine Power Company in obtaining MPUC petition for a Certificate of Public Convenience and Necessity (CPCN) for a 200+ mile HVDC transmission line and associated AC upgrades and opposing appeal of the CPCN at the Maine Law Court.
+- Assisted Central Maine Power Company in obtaining MPUC petition for a Certificate of Public Convenience and Necessity (CPCN) for a 200+ mile HVDC transmission line and associated AC upgrades and successfully opposing the appeal of the CPCN at the Maine Law Court.

 - Conducted due diligence on behalf of I.W.
 Holdings Corporation in connection with a significant tax equity investment in a wind farm located in the State of Maine.